Commission Selects Design For Town's Permanent Sandy Hook Memorial

 Advisory Panel member Tom Tavella, who has more than 30 years of experience in land use planning, landscape architecture, and urban design, said the designers have his vote of confidence that the tree will not be an issue, because he believes “SWA is one of the best firms in the world.”

-The next design the commission discussed was SH108, by landscape designer Justin Arleo of Arleo Design Studio LLC, based out of Tempe, Ariz.
+The next design that the commission discussed was SH108, made by landscape designer Justin Arleo of Arleo Design Studio LLC, based out of Tempe, Ariz.

 Many people said that despite liking the well-thought-out design, they did not think it was going to be realistic to maintain the 26 flowerbeds that played such a crucial point in the design.
 Commission members shared the idea that if one flowerbed did not have the same vibrancy to it as another, it could pose a problem.